MatheusGaldinoo/MatheusGaldinoo/README.md

 💻 Welcome to my portfolio!
 Here, you can explore my public projects and get to know my journey.
 I'm fascinated by how technology can help solve problems.

-📜 Areas of Interest: Software Engineering and Task Automation
+📜 Areas of Interest: Task Automation and Machine Learning

-🧠 Education: Bachelor's in Computer Science at UFCG (in progress)
+🎓 Education: Bachelor's in Computer Science at UFCG (in progress)

-🎓 Current Position: Inclusive Academic Monitor at UFCG
+🧠 Current Position: Researcher and Developer (PD&I Student) at VIRTUS

 🏅 Academic Achievements: